 This section presents the cross-sectional average and dispersion of perceptions and one-year-ahead forecasts about the COP/USD exchange rate and the inflation rate.
 While the implications of inattention in the international economy context have been studied theoretically (Crucini, Shintani, and Tsuruga, 2010, 2020), little evidence exists on the inattentiveness of firms to exchange rates.
-We provide information on the level of firms' inattention to aggregate national and international variables.
+We provide information on the level of firms' inatindependent deputy directors in the middle of his or her mandate, which lasts for four years.

+tention to aggregate national and international variables.